PeaceMaker503/iManage/README.md

 3. As server and settings select GlassFish Server and Java EE 7 Web.
 4. Remember to add the Spring MVC and the Hibernate frameworks.
 5. Create the project.
-3. Set up the database connection:
+6. Set up the connection for the imanage database.
+You may follow [these instructions](https://netbeans.org/kb/docs/ide/oracle-db.html#connect)

-4. Fix the paths of file savings of the iManage project:
+7. Fix the paths of file savings of the iManage project:
   * asdas
     * Internship convention generation: /src/
     * Save a CV: